Getting Ready to Prepare Your Tax Return

 No

-If you did not receive any U.S. source income in 2020, you will not receive an income statement and do not need Sprintax access.
-Just complete and submit the IRS form 8843.
+- If you did not receive any U.S. source income in 2023, you will not receive an income statement and do not need Sprintax access.
+Just complete and submit Form 8843 to fulfill your federal tax filing requirements.

 Yes